7 Public Health Programs Libraries Can Implement

 • Mental health resources

-Because librarians are trained in information retrieval and community resource referral, they can play an important role in connecting residents with services that improve health and wellbeing.
+Because librarians are highly skilled in information retrieval and community resource navigation, they are uniquely positioned to help people connect with services that directly influence health and well-being.

-These partnerships allow public health organizations to reach community members in familiar, trusted environments.
+These partnerships allow public health organizations to reach community members in trusted, community-centered environments.

 6. Caregiver Support Programming

-Caregivers often struggle to find reliable information and community support.
-Libraries can provide programs designed specifically for caregivers, such as:
+Caregivers often struggle to find reliable information, emotional support, and practical community resources.
+Libraries can provide programs such as:

 7. Community Health Resource Hubs